k2view-academy/K2View-Academy/articles/39_discovery_catalog/05_catalog_app.md

   * Clicking Focus opens a new view, which includes all the elements of the level below.
   * For example, when Focus is clicked on the Schema element, the view will display all Class elements under this Schema.

+In case the Discovery process hasn't been executed on any project interface, the main area would be empty.

 ### Menu Bar

 The menu bar is a toolbar located at the top of the window.
 It includes the following choices:

+* The **Actions** menu allows to:
+  * **Edit** the catalog manually.
+Click [here](07_manual_overrides.md) for more details regarding the Manual Overrides.
+  * Open the **Classifier Configuration** screen, to update the profiling rules.
+This screen is described further in this article.
+  * Unhide the hidden nodes.
+Selecting a node from this list returns it back to the view.
+* **Search** the catalog.
+Click [here](08_search_catalog.md) for more details regarding the Catalog Search.
 * **Expand**, **collapse** and **hide**, triggering the same activities as in the element's context menu.
 Multiple element selection is supported.
 * **Layout selection** <img src="images/layout.png" style="zoom:80%;" />, enabling the Catalog layout.
 Horizontal (default), vertical or centered layout are supported.
-* **Hidden nodes**, a drop-down list displaying the nodes that have been temporary hidden from the Catalog main area.
-Selecting a node from this list returns it back to the view.
 * **Zoom in / out**, adjusting the zoom of the view.
-* **Search**, providing a node search capability.
-Click [here](08_search_catalog.md) for more details regarding the Catalog Search.

 ### Properties Tab